Nubro24/KSP_Starship-kOS-Interface/HowToMakeACraftFile.md

     - dont forget the *SQD*
 - Select the boot files for kOS and configure the parts:
     - Nose part (not available on depot): *watchdog.ks*.
-    - Ship Tank: *starship.ks*, **set kOS disk space to 1020000**, and set ships body autostrut to the heaviest part (important for relaunching a 2nd time).
+    - Ship Tank: *starship.ks*, set ships body autostrut to the heaviest part (important for relaunching a 2nd time).
 Set Vessel Naming and priority to highest.
     - HSR: set docking switch to 'docking port' / 'enabled' .
     - OLM: *tower.ks*, set docking switch to 'enabled'.
     - Booster: *booster.ks*, set docking switch to 'docking port' / 'enabled'.